libreas/libreas.github.io/source/authorguides/index.md

 Contributions can be submitted at any time and will usually be published in the upcoming issue.

 Unless expressly agreed otherwise, by submitting a manuscript authors agree to distributing their article under a [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license.
 If the editors see the need for substantial changes and / or adjustments, the revised contribution will only be published after confirmation of the edited version. (see section Editing)

+**Review**

+LIBREAS uses editorial review to ensure quality of the contributions: In at least three correction loops, a content-related and formal review is carried out by different persons from the [editorial team](https://libreas.eu/about/).
+Feedback with authors takes place bilaterally.

+In some cases, guest reviewers are also invited by the editorial team.
+Libreas also works with guest editors for single issues.
+Libreas highly welcomes input and expertise of guest reviewers and guest editors and is looking forward to [be contacted](mailto:redaktion@libreas.eu).

 **Content**